-Body temperature is measured by oral or infrared thermometry and is reported in degrees Celsius.
+Body temperature is measured by oral or infrared thermometry.
+All temperatures must be measured by non-axillary thermometry.
+This includes temperatures taken in the clinic, as well as temperatures taken by participants during the solicited AE assessment period.
+Temperature is reported in degrees Celsius.
 If temperature is measured in Fahrenheit, the conversion to Celsius should be documented in the participant's chart note.
 A measurement is taken once daily during the assessment period and should be repeated if participant is feeling feverish.